 - in particular for the development of KDE software.

-The Foundation has a license agreement with Digia and Nokia.
-This agreement ensures that the Qt will continue to be available under both the LGPL 2.1 and the GPL 3.
-Should Digia discontinue the development of the Qt Free Edition under these licenses, then the Foundation has the right to release Qt under a BSD-style license or under other open source licenses.
-The agreement stays valid in case of a buy-out, a merger or bankruptcy.
+The Foundation has license agreements with The Qt Company, Digia and Nokia.
+The agreements ensure that the Qt will continue to be available as Free Software.
+Should The Qt Company discontinue the development of the Qt Free Edition under the required licenses, then the Foundation has the right to release Qt under a BSD-style license or under other open source licenses.
+The agreements stay valid in case of a buy-out, a merger or bankruptcy.

-The board of the Foundation consists of two members from Digia and two members from KDE e.V.
+The board of the Foundation consists of two members for Digia and two members for KDE e.V.
 Decisions of the Foundation are taken by vote of the board members.
 In case of a tie the votes of the KDE representatives decide.

 The KDE e.V. appointed as board members of the KDE Free Qt Foundation the following people: